Data Breach Response Plan

 • damage to reputation (personal and professional).

-13. The Executive Director or nominated NCS Staff member in the area in which the breach occurred, would notify individuals after the Executive Director or in her absence the NCS Accountant, agrees to the action.
+13. The Executive Director or nominated NCS Staff member in the area in which the breach occurred, would notify individuals after the Executive Director or in their absence the NCS Accountant, agrees to the action.

 14. Notifications will follow the format identified in the data breach notification by the OAIC.